cosmincatalin/snurr/docs/documentation.md

 - **None**
 - **Terminate** ends the process.
 In a subprocess, only the subprocess ends and continues with the parent process.
+- **Cancel** ends the process in a transaction and run the cancel boundary.
 - **Other symbols** can be used in a subprocess to select a subprocess boundary event.

 ## Intermediate event